bigsurly/Pfsense_PIA_Wireguard/README.md

 		'./pia_automate.sh'

 7. If everything works you should have a working PIA VPN gateway using Wireguard in your chosen region.
 If you get errors delete the config.ini file and run setup again, making sure to double check all values.

+8. If you would like to monitor the gateway and have the pia_automate.sh script rebuild the Wireguard connection if it goes down you can setup check_interfaces.py script to run via cron.
+Cron can be downloaded via the standard package manager in the pfsense webgui.
+You can setup it to check however often you want.